Montana

 Thermal Infrared Remote Sensing at Yellowstone 101

-Yellowstone Caldera Chronicles is a weekly column written by scientists and collaborators of the Yellowstone Volcano Observatory.
+[ad_1] Yellowstone Caldera Chronicles is a weekly column written by scientists and collaborators of the Yellowstone Volcano Observatory.
 This week’s contribution is from R. Greg Vaughan, research scientist with the U.S. Geological Survey.
 Thermal infrared satellite images are an important volcano monitoring tool that can be used to estimate surface temperature.
-And, in fact, these data …
+And, in fact, these …

 Read moreThermal Infrared Remote Sensing at Yellowstone 101